Marshall School: Marshall School

 Marshall School is the Twin Ports flagship independent school and has served the Duluth area for more than a century.
 Founded in 1904 as Cathedral Senior High School.

-Now a member of the National Association of Independent Schools (NAIS) and the Independent Schools Association of the Central States (ISACS), Marshall serves students age 4 -12th grade.
+Now a member of the National Association of Independent Schools (NAIS) and the Independent Schools Association of the Central States (ISACS), Marshall serves students from kindergarten to 12th grade.

 Originally located in downtown Duluth on the corner of 4th Street and 2nd Avenue, the school began as a Catholic high school.
 In the early 1960s, the school moved to its current location in Duluth on Rice Lake Road.
 It became an all-faith institution in the early 1970s, which led to a name change to Marshall School in 1987.

-Marshall School expanded to include grades 7 and 8 in the early 1990s.
-Recently, Marshall has added grades 4, 5, and 6 in the past two decades, and in the fall of 2022 will be opening the Forest School.
-The Forest School will serve children ages four through fourth grade.
+Marshall School expanded to include grades 7 and 8 in 1982-83.
+Recently, Marshall has added grades 4, 5, and 6 in the past two decades, and in the fall of 2022, opened the Forest School.
+The Forest School serves children ages four through fourth grade.
 Since 2006, Marshall has also had a robust international program with more than 200 students from nearly 44 countries.